xDX Application Profile

 Abstraction | E1 CRM Entity →P7 took place at →E53 Place | ||

-Applies to | Activity (including Production and Creation).
-Every activity happens at exactly one location. | ||
+Applies to | Production and Creation.
+Every production or creation happens at exactly one location. | ||

 Values | Type of Value | A URI uniquely identifying the location (Place). | |